-- i.
+- Obtaining opinions of qualified Persons that the professional has the necessary expertise and experience to perform the needed Services effectively and efficiently. - 4.
+Professional Services Medical and Dental Services.
+Before procuring the Services of a physician or dentist, the University shall demonstrate the following: - a.
+For medical/dental Consultant Services: - i.
 The need for the Services required including the scope of the Services to be performed: - ii.
-That no medical/dental personnel employed by the University on a full-time basis is available to perform such Services: - iii.
+That no medical/dental personnel employed by the University on a fulltime basis is available to perform such Services: - iii.
 That funding is available, indicating from which sources such funding is to be provided: - iv.
 That the medical/dental Consultants to be engaged meet the following minimum requirements: - a) Appropriate professional license or certification and - b) Competence to perform such Services as reflected by formal training and education, general experience and experience in providing the required Services. - b.
 For medical/dental Services where such Services are readily defined and the required Services are clearly defined: - i.
 The need for such Services, including the detailed scope of work, to be performed; - ii.
-That no full-time University Employee(s) is/are available to perform such Services; - iii.
-That funding is available, indicating from which sources such funding is to be provided: - iv.
+That no full-time University Employee(s) is/are available to perform such Services; iii.
+That funding is available, indicating from which sources such funding is to be provided; - iv.
 That such medical/dental Services providers meet the following minimum requirements: - a) Possess appropriate professional Rhode Island licenses and certifications and - b) Competence to perform such Services as reflected by formal training and education, general experience and expertise in providing the required Services. - c.
 For medical/dental Services, or for temporary Services, generally definable over a definite period of time but on an as needed basis to provide coverage for fulltime University Employees (doctors, dentists, nurses etc.) during their absence.
 Such Procurements for those Services shall be obtained through the use of a blanket type of Contract arrangement.
 The following shall be provided to the satisfaction of the University Chief Purchasing Officer: - i.
 Rationale that such Services are required; and - ii.
-Certification that the medical/dental personnel to be employed possess the appropriate state license or certification, competence to perform such Services as reflected by formal training, education and experience in providing the required service. - 6.
-Nothing in these regulations shall prohibit nor shall anything in these regulations be interpreted to prohibit appropriate action by the University Chief Purchasing Officer or their designee to provide needed medical Services whether on a regular or emergency basis.
+Certification that the medical/dental personnel to be employed possess the appropriate state license or certification, competence to perform such Services as reflected by formal training, education and experience in providing the required service. - 5.
+Nothing in these regulations shall prohibit nor shall anything in these regulations be interpreted to prohibit appropriate action by the University Chief Purchasing Officer or their designee to provide needed medical Services whether on a regular or emergency basis. - C. Professional Services Legal.